Yashsingh9616/yashsingh9616.github.io/_posts/2024-6-4-Devops-Training.md

      1. **Memory management:** Keep track of how much memory is used to store what, and where.
-     2. **Process management:** Determine which processes can use the central processing unit (CPU), when, and for how long
+     2. **Process management:** Determine which processes can use the central processing unit (CPU), when, and for how long.
-     3. **Device drivers:** Act as mediator/interpreter between the hardware and processes
+     3. **Device drivers:** Act as mediator/interpreter between the hardware and processes.
-     4. **System calls and security:** Receive requests for service from the processes
+     4. **System calls and security:** Receive requests for service from the processes.
     ---
 - **How to check the kernel version?**
    ---